What is the Fortnite Player count in 2021?

 Fortnite Save the World Player Count

 The Battle Royale side of Fortnite isn’t the entire game, and we have a much better idea of players of the Save the World game.
-This side of the game was paid, so we can easily look at sale figures to see how many players save the world has.
+This side of the game was paid, so we can easily look at sale figures to see how many players Save the World has.
 Last time the game’s sales figures were announced publicly, it had sold over a million copies.
+Since the title has now ceased being updated, this is probably as high as it is going to get.

 Is the Fortnite Player Count Dropping?